Boulder County government offices will be closed at noon Dec. 31, and all day Jan. 1 for the New Year’s holiday.

 Too often, these stories have been left out of the official record.
 This project seeks to honor, protect, and uplift Latinx and Chicano histories so that they are remembered, celebrated, and preserved for generations to come.

-We are creating a Latinx & Chicano Historic Context Study for Boulder County.
+We are creating a Latinx and Chicano Historic Context Study for Boulder County.
 This study will document important sites, stories, and contributions, ensuring that our communities are represented in the cultural history of this region.

 Community History